mvfki/gitUpstreamTracker/README.md

 as you don't modify this file.

 ### Step 3
-For now, modify email address as you need in `draft.py` and run it.
+For now, modify email address as you need in `core.py` and run it.

+## Devel Note
+Currently, the UI only contains basic appearance.

+## Future plan
+The git tracker part will be changed to standard API soon.
+I know "web crawler" style is stupid.